 Connecting over the lack of information and support available to transmasculine and non-binary persons experiencing symptoms of perimenopause and menopause, Dr Hammond and I wanted to produce a podcast episode that could be used as a signposting resource for those seeking care, as well as those wanting to learn more about supporting gender diverse patients navigating this stage of life.

-Dr Hammond spends time explaining the changing landscape of Gender Affirming Care (GAC) and pays attention to the importance of recognising non-binary and transmasculine persons as an often excluded group from conversations about perimenopause and menopause.
+Dr Hammond spends time explaining the changing landscape of Gender Affirming Care (GAC) and pays attention to the importance of recognizing non-binary and transmasculine persons as an often excluded group from conversations about perimenopause and menopause.
 We highlight how perimenopause and menopause for gender diverse people can be a dysphoric and difficult experience, emphasizing the importance of learning more about how best to offer support.

 If you enjoy this podcast and the format, be sure to let us know so we are able to produce more resources like this!
 Spotlighting and uplifting the experiences of transmasculine and non-binary persons navigating perimenopause and menopause is so important.
 This cohort remains underserved and often marginalized in conversations about perimenopause and menopause.